qusp/orange3/scripts/make-installer/readme.txt

 VPE installed and working):

 * copy contents of this directory into a new sandbox folder
-* ensure that the sandbox does not already contain a previously-created installer (if you reuse the folder)
 * make sure that you're on the community branch of the cpe repo if you're doing a community release, and on production (or develop) otherwise
 * make sure that the widgets have been regenerated